 Advising trippers speak very highly of this quirky operation so there'll be another try next year when the fan's service won't be with so much of a smile.
 They'll be back in the Championship by then, probably.

-Perhaps it's because the whole place is built on a so nowhere's never more than 5 minutes away?
+Perhaps it's because the whole place is built on a so nowhere's never more than five minutes away?
 That includes the not yet mentioned beach or the lighthouse or the boating lake or the water tower.

 The water tower might be milking it a bit but what a tower!
 What a town!